 Solutions for tropical diseases are being explored too.
 Moderna are close to phase two (out of three) in clinical mRNA vaccine trials for both Zika and Chikungunya.
 Both are described as "neglected", so-called because they effect the poorest populations of the world and do not receive adequate research and funding.
 The speed and cost of mRNA vaccines could change that paradigm and signal the end of neglected tropical diseases.

-Perhaps the first new mRNA vaccine to hit our shelves, however, will be for a more familiar foe – the flu.
+Perhaps the next mRNA vaccine to hit our shelves, however, will be for a more familiar foe – the flu.
 Influenza viruses are responsible for an estimated 290,000–650,000 deaths annually worldwide.
 "We're most likely to see mRNA vaccines against influenza in the near future," says Whitehead.
 "These mRNA vaccines have been in development for years, and clinical trials to date have been encouraging.
 There are currently five clinical trials for Influenza A, including one in phase two".
 This could be just in time.
 Paul Hunter, a professor of health protection at the University of East Anglia in the UK who also consults for the WHO, has warned that some countries may be due an influenza epidemic that could lead to more fatalities than Covid-19.

 From cancer to HIV, tropical diseases to antibiotic resistance, scientists believe there could be a huge arrange of mRNA vaccine solutions.
 (Credit: Getty Images)